bitc0der/BitSoft.StreamTools/README.md

 #### Write

-Decompress input string with gZip and convert it to string value:
+Decompress an input stream with gZip and convert it to a string value:

 ```csharp
 using StreamTools;